yvette809/lernia/HackerEscapeRoom/README.md

 - Font-family of Roboto was assigned to the body to make the entire webpage have a uniform outlook

-- colors are assigned to variables for esy usability ex . :root {
+- colors are assigned to variables for easy usability ex . :root {
   --primaryColor: #36769d;
   }

 - Use of bootstrap rows and columns to offer a grid based-layout and display flex to make the elements flexible

-- The entie page has a box-sizing property of border-box to prevent the padding to be utomatically added to the width and height o the element.
-Values of magis and paddings were resetted to 0
+- The entie page has a box-sizing property of border-box to prevent the padding to be automatically added to the width and height of the element.
+Values of magins and paddings were resetted to 0

-- The lements are styled accoding to how they are displayed on the html page t.ex the first tag on the HTML page gets to be styled first and so on.
+- The elements are styled accoding to how they are displayed on the html page t.ex the first tag on the HTML page gets to be styled first and so on.

 - Project is responsive to different screen sizes